Advertisement

 Related Article: State police can solve insecurity issues–Gov

 Collaboration among security agencies in a country can profoundly impact National Security and public safety.
-By sharing intelligence, resources, and expertise, security agencies can enhance their ability to prevent and respond to threats such as Terrorism, cyber-attacks, and organised crime.
+By sharing intelligence, resources, and expertise, security agencies can enhance their ability to prevent and respond to threats such as terrorism, cyber-attacks, and organised crime.
 Collaboration allows for a more coordinated and effective approach to identifying and addressing security risks, leading to faster and more targeted responses to potential threats.
 It can help bridge gaps in information and communication, reducing the likelihood of critical information being overlooked or misunderstood.
 This can improve situational awareness and a more proactive approach to security challenges.

 Disclaimer